How to Manage Debt in Retirement

-You can make more than the interest you’re paying.
+If you can earn more than the interest you’re paying.
 If you have a 0.9 percent interest rate on a car loan but could earn a 3 percent return on your money in a low-risk investment, you’d come out ahead by investing the money you’d otherwise use to pay the entire debt now.

-Debt that reduces your tax liability.
-If you can deduct some of the interest you pay on a debt when you file your annual income taxes, you may be better off keeping the debt and using the tax advantage — especially if you have a low interest rate.
+If the debt reduces your tax liability.
+If you can deduct some of the interest you pay on a debt when you file your annual income taxes, you may be better off keeping the debt for the tax break — especially if you have a low interest rate.
 An example of this might be a mortgage, which is one of the reasons it’s considered to be good debt.